SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ### Using your morph with Spec

-First we create a presenter to illustrate it but you could do it in one of yours.
+First, we create a presenter to illustrate it but you could do it in one of yours.

 ```
 SpPresenter << #SpAthensHelloPresenter